civilKaos82/student-roster-db-from-schema-challenge/README.md

 We can create `Student` objects based on data in our database, but we haven't looked at using Ruby to create and delete records.
 In this release, we'll give instances of our `Student` class the behavior to remove data from the database.

-In Figure 7 we create a `Student` object based on data in `students` table—the row where the ID is five.
+In Figure 7 we create a `Student` object based on data in the `students` table—the row where the ID is five.
 We want to remove that data, so we call `#delete` on the `Student` object.
 As a result, the data where `id = 5` was removed from the database and we can no longer find a student with an ID of five.

 Tests have been provided in the example group labeled `"removing data from the database"`.